drnic/fog_to_terraform/README.md

 fog to terraform
 ================

-Creates a `terraform.tf` input variable file for terraform plans using credentials from a fog-formatted YAML file.
+Creates a `terraform.tfvars` input variable file for terraform plans using credentials from a fog-formatted YAML file.

 Given the following example fog file (defaults to `~/.fog`\):